Slavery in the colonial history of the United States: 16th century

 While the British knew about Spanish and Portuguese slave trading, they did not implement slave labor in the Americas until the 17th century.
 British travelers were fascinated by the dark-skinned people they found in West Africa; they developed mythologies that situated them in their view of the cosmos.
 The first Africans to arrive in England came voluntarily in 1555 with John Lok (an ancestor of the famous philosopher John Locke).
 Lok intended to teach them English in order to facilitate the trading of material goods with West Africa.
 This model gave way to a slave trade initiated by John Hawkins, who captured 300 Africans and sold them to the Spanish.
-Blacks in England were subordinate but never had the legal status of chattel slaves.
+Blacks in England were marginalized but remained free, as slavery was never authorized by law in England.

-In 1607, England established Jamestown as its first permanent colony on the North American continent.
+In 1607, the English established Jamestown as their first permanent colony on the North American continent.
 Tobacco became the chief commodity crop of the colony, due to the efforts of John Rolfe in 1611.
 Once it became clear that tobacco was going to drive the Jamestown economy, more workers were needed for the labor-intensive crop.
 British plantation owners in North America and the Caribbean also needed a workforce for their cash crop plantations, which was initially filled by indentured servants from Britain before transitioning to Native American and West African slave labor.
 During this period, the English established colonies in Barbados in 1624 and Jamaica in 1655.
 These and other Caribbean colonies generated wealth by the production of sugar cane, as sugar was in high demand in Europe.
 They also were an early center of the slave trade for the growing English colonial empire.

 English colonists entertained two lines of thought simultaneously toward indigenous Native Americans.
 Because these people were lighter-skinned, they were seen as more European and therefore as candidates for civilization.
 At the same time, because they were occupying the land desired by colonists, they were from the beginning, frequent targets of colonial violence.
 At first, indentured servants were used for labor.
 These servants provided up to seven years of service in exchange for having their trip to Jamestown paid for by someone in Jamestown.
 The person who paid was granted additional land in headrights, dependent on how many persons he paid to travel to the colony.
 Once the seven years were over, the indentured servant who survived was free to live in Jamestown as a regular citizen.
 However, colonists began to see indentured servants as too costly, in part because the high mortality rate meant the force had to be resupplied.
 In addition, an improving economy in England reduced the number of persons who were willing to sign up as indentured servants for the harsh conditions in the colonies.

 17th century

-In 1619, an English Privateer, The White Lion, with Dutch letters of marque, brought African slaves pillaged from a Portuguese slave ship to Point Comfort.
+In 1619, the English privateer White Lion, with Dutch letters of marque, brought 20 Africans seized Portuguese slave ship to Point Comfort.
 Several colonial colleges held enslaved people as workers and relied on them to operate.